scporet/scporet.github.io/_posts/2019-01-16-Weekend-in-Gettysburg.md

 <body>
 <h1> Weekend Getaway to Gettysburg</h1>

 <p>When I created this blog, I didn't want to limit the entries to extravagant vacation stories-like the previous entry from our trip to Italy.
-I's like to classify a travel experience as one that requires stuffing underwear and socks in a overnight bag along with a shower kit (at least!).  </p>
+At a minimum, I classify a travel experience as one that requires stuffing underwear and socks in a overnight bag along with a shower kit.  </p>

 <p>Back to this post... </p>